Robert J. Walls

 About Me

-I am an assistant professor in the Department of Computer Science at Worcester Polytechnic Institute and a proud member of The Cake Lab group.
+I am the Director of the Cybersecurity Program and an associate professor in the Department of Computer Science at Worcester Polytechnic Institute and a proud member of The Cake Lab group.
 My current interests focus on systems security and performance and my projects often lie at the intersection of software and hardware.

 Previously, I was a postdoctoral scholar in Department of Electrical Engineering and Computer Science at The Pennsylvania State University working with Prof. Patrick McDaniel.
 Before that, I attended the School of Computer Science at the University of Massachusetts advised by Prof. Brian Levine.